greg-hutchinson/refactoring/README.md

-# refactoring
+# Refactoring
-Gitpitch presentation on Refactoring
+GitPitch presentation on Refactoring